Français | Español

 IARC has been active in a number of studies assessing the role of HPV in cervical cancer.
 In the 1990s, IARC coordinated several key studies of cervical cancer prevention approaches, including visual inspection, in developing countries such as India and Costa Rica.
 Within the ACCP, IARC provides a valuable resource for cervical cancer epidemiological data, and is playing a key role in clarifying the safety and effectiveness of visual inspection for screening/treatment decisions in India (where a quarter of all cervical cancer deaths occur).

-For more information on IARC's work in cervical cancer prevention, see the IARC website (http://screening.iarc.fr) or contact R. Sankaranarayanan, M.D., at sankar@iarc.fr.
+For more information on IARC's work in cervical cancer prevention, see the IARC website (http://screening.iarc.fr) or contact R. Sankaranarayanan, M.D. at [email protected].

-JHPIEGO is a nonprofit corporation working to improve the health of women and families throughout the world.
-Through advocacy, education, and performance improvement, JHPIEGO helps host-country health policymakers, educators, and service providers increase access and reduce barriers to quality reproductive health services.
+Jhpiego is a nonprofit corporation working to improve the health of women and families throughout the world.
+Through advocacy, education, and performance improvement, Jhpiego helps host-country health policymakers, educators, and service providers increase access and reduce barriers to quality reproductive health services.

 Alternative approaches to cervical cancer screening